goombalab/hnet/README.md

 2. Correctness problems.
   - I implement some bespoke ops to support NJT backwards.
 Although I think they are correct, I am not high confidence.
   - I use a slightly different solution from the authors to implement $p_0=0.0$ padding in computing the routing module's cosine sim.
 I added tests to verify my approach, but perhaps those are wrong too.
 3. torch problems.
-I do not know if there are secret bugs in `torch.nested`, if dyanmo/aotautograd/inductor introduce silent bugs, or if the version of nightly I pulled is actually bugged.
+I do not know if there are secret bugs in `torch.nested`, or if dyanmo/aotautograd/inductor introduce silent bugs.

 Despite all of those potential problems, basic training does indicate the model is learning, and not fully broken.